azure-terraform-workshop/terraform-workshop-labs/101-virtual-machine/README.md

 Success!
 You have now stood up a Virtual Machine in Azure using Terraform!

+### Scaling the Virtual Machine (extra credit)

+Utilize the [count meta arguemnt](https://www.terraform.io/intro/examples/count.html) to allow for the scaling of VM's.

 ### Clean up

 When you are done, run `terraform destroy` to remove everything we created: